 If a dog gets grass seed in the ear, nose or eye, then it is important that you consult your vet as soon as possible Further info on grass seeds can be read in our article here; alternatively, read about a dog with grass seed up their nose.

-With climate change, it now means ticks are on the increase and getting far more common which as a result means they can be found oust of the year.
-Ticks are nasty creatures, and biting their victim can spread disease, including Lye Disease to our dogs.
+With climate change, it now means ticks are on the increase and getting far more common, which means they can be found most of the year.
+Ticks are nasty creatures, and biting their victim can spread disease, including Lyme Disease, to our dogs.

-Using effective tick repellent, along with other control methods is the key to prevent any disease from spreading.
-I would also advise keeping a tick removing tool when out on dog walks and remove any you see fast and efficiency.
+Using effective tick repellent and other control methods is the key to preventing any disease from spreading.
+I would also advise keeping a tick removing tool when out on dog walks and remove any you see fast and efficiently.

-Blue-green algae can be found in lakes, streams, and seas.
+Blue-green algae can be found in lakes, streams, and seas and is a fairly common summer danger for dogs.
 It is a poisonous alga to dogs and a cause of death., If a dog drinks or swims in the water, it can inject affected water and, within 15 minutes, can suffer from rapid and often fatal algae poisoning.
 Read more about how to prevent blue-green algae poisoning in dogs.